Creative Career & Business

 The ability to innovate/imagine outside the box matters, too.

-Many artists claim that we’re already at that point when everything has been done before – whether it’s a movie plot, musical production or poster – lots of things seem repetitive both online/offline-sphere.
+Many artists claim that we’re already at that point where everything has been done before – whether it’s a movie plot, a musical production, or a poster – lots of things seem repetitive both online/offline.

-If you want others to hear/see what was created by you – strive for novelty combined with a strong voice behind it.
+If you want others to hear/see what you created, strive for novelty combined with a strong voice behind it.

 Communication